 Royal Perth Hospital

 Dr Benedict Carnley is a consultant haematologist who graduated from the University of Western Australia in 1994 with a Bachelor of Medicine, Bachelor of Surgery.
 The Royal Australian College of Physicians accepted Dr Carnley as a fellow in 2004 and in 2005 Dr Carnley became a member of the Royal College of Pathologists.
-Dr. Carnley is also a Director of the Perth Blood Institute and is an active researcher who has been a co-investigator on over 50 clinical trials.
-Dr Carnley is currently a consultant haematologist at Haematology West, Royal Perth Hospital, Hollywood Private Hospital and St John of God Hospital and Pathology.
+Ben is also a Director of the Perth Blood Institute and is an active researcher who has been a co-investigator on over 50 clinical trials.
+In addition, Ben is currently a consultant haematologist at Haematology West, Royal Perth Hospital, Hollywood Private Hospital and St John of God Hospital and Pathology.

 Dr Annette Neylon